SciProgCentre/kmath/kmath-ast/README.md

 MstField { bindSymbol("x") + 2 }.compileToExpression(DoubleField)
 ```

-An example of emitted WASM IR in the form of WAT:
+An example of emitted Wasm IR in the form of WAT:

 ```lisp
 (func $executable (param $0 f64) (result f64)